What is a Pedagogy in Practice Workshop?

 Pedagogy in Practice workshops are 2-hour workshops intended to promote sound pedagogical practices to the wider TCU community.
-Do you have a teaching strength that has been informed by your discipline, expertise, or experience?
+Do you have a teaching strength that has been informed by research, disciplinary expertise, or teaching experience?

 For example, perhaps you know how to…

 - incorporate student-presentations, from teaching students how to give better presentations to managing and assessing them.

 - create and grade writing assignments that help students construct new knowledge.

 - develop service learning opportunities that engage students with the local community.

 - build group assignments that teach students to work cohesively as a team.